Cancard – One Million UK Adults Eligible for New Medical Cannabis Card

 For medical cannabis to be prescribed on the NHS, extensive randomised clinical trials will have to be undertaken to prove the efficacy and safety of using a specific medical cannabis formulation to treat a particular symptom or condition.
 A clinical trial into the efficacy of using medical cannabis for pain relief is probably the largest mandate a clinical trial could have.
 A successful trial that provides appropriate data and evidence that cannabis is effective in treating pain would mean that medical cannabis could be prescribed on the NHS for a broad range of conditions.

 The NHS is unlikely to undertake a large clinical trial due to the cost of the medical cannabis.
 This means that it falls upon private enterprise to initiate a clinical trial into the efficacy of cannabis as a pain medication.
 This will require substantial investment and a team will have to be put together that has the appropriate expertise to run such a historic project.

 CBD is one of the many cannabinoids contained within the cannabis plant.
 CBD has no psychoactive effects and does not get you high.
 CBD is known to have anti-inflammation, anti-anxiety and sleep-inducing qualities.

-Before committing to obtaining a medical cannabis prescription it may be worth trying CBD oil or CBD patches first to assess whether they can provide enough relief for you not to have to resort to seeing a specialist doctor.
+Before committing to obtaining a medical cannabis prescription it may be worth trying one of the many wonderful CBD products we offer at Cannacares.
+For example, you may want to sample CBD oil, CBD capsules or transdermal CBD patches first to assess whether they can provide enough relief for you not to have to resort to seeing a specialist doctor.
 This could save you both time and money.